bharathvaj-ganesan/bharathvaj.com/src/data/blog/_2025/my-experience-with-nextjs.md

 ## 1. Ever Changing Principle

 Next.js has become increasingly difficult to rely on due to its constantly shifting direction.
-It started as a champion of Jamstack and static site generation, but over time, pivoted toward serverless architecture and now heavily promotes server-side rendering (SSR).
+It started as a champion of Jamstack and static site generation, but over time, pivoted toward serverless architecture and heavily promotes server-side rendering (SSR).
+Now, they’re moving away from serverless again in favor of microVMs.

 These changes contradict its original philosophy and result in frequent shifts to the framework’s core foundations—forcing developers to constantly relearn and adapt.

 ## 2. From Simple to Spaceship 🚀 (Overengineering, Anyone?)